vaboliss/PSK-never-again/README.md

 To create a local DB:
 1. Open Package Manager console
 2. Select Default project: "Infrastructure"
 3. Create a migration if there isn't one:
-	1.Run command `add-migration "Migration name"`
+	1. Run command `add-migration "Migration name"`
 4. Run command `update-database`